The Best Home Barista Espresso Machine & Grinder Setups

 It’s practically unheard of for a machine at this price to feature low pressure preinfusion, or 9 bar brew pressure, or a PID, or both auto and manual milk steaming, so to find a machine at this price which has all of these features combined, is amazing.

-You can reduce the trips to the sink by putting a jug or cup under the steam wand when it auto purges but even if you do this or if you don’t steam milk, you’ll still need to empty the drip tray after every few times you utilize the machine.
+You can reduce the trips to the sink by putting a jug or cup under the steam wand when it auto purges but even if you do this or if you don’t steam milk, you’ll still need to empty the drip tray after every few times you work with the machine.

 Check Price - Amazon UKCheck Price - Sage Appliances